quilombodigital/audioscape/README.md

 **This is a work in progress, it is not complete yet, but it will be in a few weeks.
 The core code is complete and functional.
 It is missing user interface.**

 ## Description ##
-This project records the user telling a story, makes the transcription using Google speech API, extract text emotion using Microsoft Azure text analysis, grabs images connected to these words using google search, and creates a resulting video using javacv and ffmpeg, that mixes all this information.
+This project records the user telling a story, makes the transcription using Google speech API, <s>extract text emotion using Microsoft Azure text analysis</s>, grabs images connected to these words using google search, and creates a resulting video using javacv and ffmpeg, that mixes all this information.

 ## Requirements ##

 This instructions will change soon, because currently I am executing it using the Intellij IDE, and I dont have yet an install package, but these are the minimum requirements:

-1. HD webcam.
+1. <s>HD webcam.</s>
 2. Good microphone (Shure)
+3. USB interface for microfone (Behringer)
 2. Make sure you have at least Java JDK 8.
 2. OpenCV 3.4.0. (at environment path).
 3. [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).